 - Failure to return to work as scheduled following the end of a leave;

-2. Providing false or misleading information or omitting certain information in connection with a leave;
+- Providing false or misleading information or omitting certain information in connection with a leave;

-3. Violation of any of the College’s rules and regulations relating to leave; or
+- Violation of any of the College’s rules and regulations relating to leave; or

-4. Violation of any College policy or performance standard.
+- Violation of any College policy or performance standard.

 Effect of Family Leave on Other Benefits

 The period of the family and medical leave will not count as service time for the computation of benefits eligibility or earning rates except during the period of paid leave.

 The employee does not earn vacation leave, personal leave, or sick leave while on family and medical leave except during the period of paid leave.

 The employer’s retirement contribution will continue during the period of paid leave.
 The employee may make arrangements with the College’s Benefits Administrator to make individual contributions (that will not be matched by the College) during the period of unpaid leave.

 During family and medical leave, an employee’s eligibility to participate in the group health program will be continued.
 If the leave is unpaid, the employee must make arrangements to pay his/her share of the premium to the Benefits Administrator by the first of the month.

-Life and Disability Insurance: Life and disability insurance normally ends at the end of the month, after the unpaid period of the family and medical leave begins, unless an exception has been granted by the insurance carrier and the employee assumes responsibility for the premium payments.
+Life and disability insurance normally ends at the end of the month, after the unpaid period of the family and medical leave begins, unless an exception has been granted by the insurance carrier and the employee assumes responsibility for the premium payments.